docker/docs/content/copilot/index.md

 ### Set up Copilot Chat

-Once you've installed the Docker extension and enabled the Copilot Extensions policy, you can use the Docker Extension for GitHub Copilot in your editor or IDE, or on GitHub.com.
+Once you've installed the Docker Extension for GitHub Copilot and enabled the Copilot Extensions policy, you can use the extension in your editor or IDE, or on GitHub.com.

 {{< tabs >}}
 {{< tab name="Editor or IDE" >}}